Sydneycao/role-signal-digest-workflow/README.md

 # Role Signal Digest

-A personal job-search digest that finds high-signal LinkedIn hiring posts and emails the best matches to you—with a short fit explanation and a ready-to-edit outreach message.
+A personal job-search digest that finds high-signal LinkedIn hiring posts and emails that best matches to you—with a short fit explanation and a ready-to-edit outreach message.

 **The idea:** spend less time refreshing job boards and more time talking to the